West 22nd Street (Cermak Road) and Kingery Highway

 The vacant Saks / Bloomingdale's Home building was divided into six tenant spaces.
 On Level 1 were new Lululemon Athletica, Tommy Bahama, Boss Hugo Boss and Artizia stores.
 Level 2 was occupied by a (30,400 square feet) Pirch, which sold high-end fixtures for kitchen, bath & outdoors.
 The Lower Level became a (27,000 square foot) Container Store.

 Sears also began downsizing their 3-level store in 2013.
 The initial project partitioned a section of Level 1 space, with new PB Kids and West Elm stores created.
 These opened in September and October 2013.
-The revitalized OAKBROOK mall was officially re-dedicated November 22nd.
+The revitalized OAKBROOK mall was officially re-dedicated on November 22nd.

 The northeast store block was reconfigured between 2015 and 2016.
 Four Level 2 store spaces were gutted and rebuilt as The District At Oakbrook Center, a 9-bay food court.
 Motion pictures also returned to the mall, following a 13-year hiatus.
-The American Multi-Cinema Oakbrook Center 12 showed its first features October 13, 2016.
+The American Multi-Cinema Oakbrook Center 12 showed first features on October 13, 2016.

 Sears closed (temporarily) in September 2017.
 The Lower Level was reconfigured into a smaller (62,000 square foot) store.
 Level 1 space was subdivided further.
 The existing PB Kids and West Elm stores were joined by L.L.
 Bean, Ballard Designs and other tenants.
 KidZania, a children's "experiential learning", interactive mini-city facility, was installed on Level 2.

 The freestanding Sears Auto Center, which was shuttered in March 2018, was demolished and replaced by a new fitness club.
-The Sears reconfiguration project culminated in the store's grand re-opening, which was held October 4, 2018.
+The Sears reconfiguration culminated in the store's grand re-opening, which was held on October 4, 2018.
 It would remain in business until April 28, 2019.

 Meanwhile, Brookfield Property Partners, based in Hamilton, Bermuda, had acquired a share of General Growth Properties in 2016.
 In August 2018, Brookfield established 100 percent ownership of the corporation.
 Hence, OAKBROOK CENTER became part of the Brookfield retail center portfolio.